 Go to a homeschool conference

 Speaking of homeschool conferences, I can’t recommend them enough.
 If you are at all considering homeschooling, find a conference to attend.
 Nearly every state homeschool organization hosts an annual conference.
 Here in Oregon, OCEANetwork hosts an annual conference that my husband and I LOVE!
 We have gone every year since our oldest was 4.
 Without fail, we leave every year inspired and encouraged.
-The speakers uplift us, the vendor hall is full of fun new curriculum to explore, and the Used Curriculum Exchange is a FANTASTIC place to find good deals for the new school year.
+The speakers uplift us.
+We love to explore the vendor hall and find all of fun new curriculum.
+The Used Curriculum Exchange is a FANTASTIC place to find good deals for the new school year.
 I’m all but counting down the days until the conference this summer!
 You will NOT regret going to a conference.
 It’s the best way to lay a solid, positive foundation for your homeschooling journey.

 Find the encouragement and support you need for your homeschool!
-You’ll enjoy amazing speakers including keynote Heidi St. John, a fantastic vendor hall, a used curriculum sale, and activities for the kids!
+You’ll enjoy amazing speakers including keynote Dr. Voddie Baucham, a fantastic vendor hall, a used curriculum sale, and activities for the kids!

 Now that you know how to create a love-based foundation for your homeschooling journey, come back next week for Homeschooling 101 Part 2: Learn the Legalities where we will start to talk about the ‘rubber meets the road’ part of homeschooling.